 (b.)
-This construction loan has a maximum commitment of \$13.1 million and requires interest on the outstanding principal balance to be paid on a monthly basis through December 1, 2022.
-Monthly principal and interest payments are scheduled to commence on January 1, 2023.
+This construction loan required interest on the outstanding principal balance to be paid on a monthly basis through December 1, 2022.
+On January 1, 2023, monthly principal and interest payments on this loan commenced.

 Pursuant to the operating and/or partnership agreements of the four LLCs/LPs in which we continue to hold non-controlling ownership interests, the thirdparty member and the Trust, at any time, potentially subject to certain conditions, have the right to make an offer ("Offering Member") to the other member(s) ("Non-Offering Member") in which it either agrees to: (i) sell the entire ownership interest of the Offering Member to the Non-Offering Member ("Offer to Sell") at a price as determined by the Offering Member ("Transfer Price"), or; (ii) purchase the entire ownership interest of the Non-Offering Member ("Offer to Purchase") at the equivalent proportionate Transfer Price.
 The Non-Offering Member has 60 to 90 days to either: (i) purchase the entire ownership interest of the Offering Member at the Transfer Price, or; (ii) sell its entire ownership interest to the Offering Member at the equivalent proportionate Transfer Price.
 The closing of the transfer must occur within 60 to 90 days of the acceptance by the Non-Offering Member.